 In addition, you will also have to consider the properties of each.
 Lemon verbena will not make a good lemon balm as a treatment for anxiety.
 Despite the differences above, these two herbs work almost equally well in most applications.
 Use them interchangeably in marinades and salad dressings as well as for garnishing cocktails.

 When should you use lemon balm and when should you use lemon verbena?

-Lemon balm is not quite as sweet as lemon verbena, which means that it is a little better suited for use in savory applications.
-Reserve it for cooking fish and poultry as well as in salad dressings and for seasoning vegetables.
+Lemon balm is not quite as sweet as lemon verbena, so it is a little better suited for savory applications.
+Reserve it for cooking fish and poultry, in salad dressings, and for seasoning vegetables.
 Lemon verbena’s stronger and sweeter lemon flavor means that it will work better in desserts and beverages.
 Use it to flavor custards, cakes, and other baked goods or to add a lemon note to teas and cocktails.

 Both are good for making teas, but lemon balm is better if you want a soothing and relaxing effect; lemon verbena can provide high levels of certain vitamins, as well as a sweeter lemon flavor that is a closer approximation to the taste of the fruit.